 What Are Manual Handling Injuries?

 If an employee is expected to lift or move heavy objects in the office, they should be trained in doing so properly.
-Any employee that is required to lift, carry, move, drag, pull objects as part of their work tasks should be trained to do so.
-If manual handling training is not provided then an employee may suffer a manual handling injury.
-Manual handling injuries often affect the lower back causing musculoskeletal disorders.
+Any employee who is required to lift, carry, move, drag, or pull objects as part of their work tasks should be trained to do so.
+If manual handling training is not provided, then an employee may suffer a manual handling injury.
+Manual handling injuries often affect the lower back, causing musculoskeletal disorders.

 Injuries Caused By Being Struck By A Falling Object

 In office spaces items that need storing should be done so using the correct procedure, over stacking shelves, placing items on shelves incorrectly, using shelves that are damaged and defected, racking that is not fit for purpose are all ways that could result in an accident.
-If items fall from a height especially particular heavy items may cause serious injuries possibly to the head and upper body.
+If items fall from a height, especially particularly heavy items, they may cause serious injuries, possibly to the head and upper body.

-To be eligible to make an accident at work claim for an injury caused from a falling item it is necessary to prove that your employer or another employee acted in a negligent way that caused the incident to occur
+To be eligible to make an accident at work claim for an injury caused by a falling item, it is necessary to prove that your employer or another employee acted in a negligent way that caused the incident to occur

 Civil Service Office Worker Health And Safety Guidelines